 The answer for people becoming addicted to prescription painkillers such as OxyContin is partly because they have been easily accessible since the 1990s.
 In recent years, while the opioid epidemic continues to be in full effect nationwide, times have changed.
 Around two million Americans are addicted to opioids, and a large part of that is thanks to heroin.

 Today, data from the Centers for Disease Control (CDC) reveals, that the popularity of heroin has skyrocketed, replacing prescription opioids, becoming the newer drug of choice.
-Heroin has been classified as one of the most misused in the United States and still is to this day.
-Not to mention, the illegal elicit drug is also deemed one of the most dangerous.
+Heroin has been classified as one of the most used in the United States and still is to this day.
+Not to mention, the illegal illicit drug is also deemed one of the most dangerous.

-Despite some variation from year to year, according to a National Survey on Drug Use and Health, results have shown that in recent years, the misuse of heroin amongst men and women has increased dramatically over the past decade.
+Despite some variation from year to year, according to a National Survey on Drug Use and Health, results have shown that in recent years, the use of heroin amongst men and women has increased dramatically over the past decade.

 The National Survey also showed that 94 percent of people with an addiction to opioids had switched from prescription painkillers to heroin because prescription medications are more expensive and harder to get.

 As the use of heroin has increased, so have the amount of heroin-related deaths due to overdose.
 To put things into perspective, in 2017, over 49,000 people reported that they used heroin.
 Out of this number, over 15,000 died from an overdose.
 That equates to almost five deaths a day for every 100,000 Americans.